junxit/us-congress-bills-111/metadata.md

 - 2009-03-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 328 - 93 (Roll no. 143). (text: CR H3655-3656)
 - 2009-03-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 328 - 93 (Roll no. 143).(text: CR H3655-3656)
 - 2009-03-19 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
+- 2009-03-23 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 36.